 The Australian Centre for Corporate Responsibility has noted industry lobbyists will be in a ‘feeding frenzy’ to try and get a favourable deal out of the government’s reforms.

-Together, the 10 biggest polluters have pumped out over 362 million tonnes of harmful pollution since the policy started in 2016 – that’s equivalent to the CO2 produced by over 16 million Australians in a year.
+Together, the 12 biggest polluters have pumped out over 275 million tonnes of harmful pollution since the policy started in 2016 – that’s equivalent to more than half of Australia’s total emissions for a year.

 Every one of these companies has made net zero pledges to their shareholders, markets and the Australian community.
 For these pledges to be anything other than greenwashing, Australia’s biggest polluters now need to back them up with actual emissions reductions – year on year.